 If an athlete is injured on the field, no matter what type, he/she should never be moved if a head or neck injury is suspected.
 If the injured athlete has a head or spinal injury and is moved, the vertebrae can shift and severe the spinal cord.
 A severed spinal cord can mean permanent paralysis for that athlete.
 Thus, you should never move an injured athlete.
 All athletes should be aware of this also, if a teammate is down they are to not touch or move him/her.
 In the case of football, wrestling, and home basketball games, -an athletic trainer will always be present at other sporting events, however, it will be necessary for the coach to evaluate the injury and use a "common sense" approach to whether or not it will be necessary to call for an ambulance.
 When in doubt, dial 9-1-1.
 In the event that an athlete sustains an injury, it is his/her responsibility to contact an athletic trainer immediately after that injury is sustained.
-The athletic trainer will then evaluate the injury and give treatment instructions to the athlete.
+The athletic.